 At St. Peter’s we believe that it is important for parents and carers to be actively involved in their child’s learning.
-Our 'Home School Agreement', revised in September 2016, captures much of the work and many of the changes that we have made to further develop the partnership between pupils, parents, staff and governors.
+Our 'Home School Agreement' captures much of the work and many of the changes that have been made to further develop the partnership between pupils, parents carers, staff and governors.
 Our mission statement:

 “Hand in Hand we journey together, guided by God”

 encapsulates this.
 A copy of the agreement can be downloaded at the bottom of this page.

 Homework is just one of the tools that we use to develop an effective partnership between school and home.
 Teachers plan activities for children to complete at home which consolidate and reinforce skills and understanding from the classroom.

 At the beginning of each term, children will be given a ‘Homework Menu’ from which they are able to choose activities to complete at home.
 This is sent out at the same time as the curriculum letter and curriculum overview so that parents and carers are able to see the clear links between homework tasks and what is being covered in class.
 You can download this term's 'Homework Menu' for your child's class below.

 Greenfinch & Cuckoo Class Homework Menu - Autumn 2022

 Swallow Class Homework Menu - Autumn 2022

 Class teachers set a wide range of homework activities that may make use of IT links, practical activities and games.
 Each ‘Homework Menu’ contains short tasks and activities to rehearse basic skills as well as longer creative ones.
 The children are often given a choice regarding what to focus upon and how to present their findings.
 This supports the school’s approach to the curriculum.
 To find out more about 'Supporting Your Child with Homework', including how much time children should spend and home to provide adult help, please download the leaflet below.